Is it safe to travel to Mexico? Your helpful health and safety guide

 Other current health risks when traveling to the region include contracting rabies from local animals and mosquito-borne diseases.
 In more remote areas of Mexico, diseases such as typhoid and Zika virus are also present.

 Thankfully, there are many things you can do to reduce the chance of suffering from a health issue in Mexico – and ensure you have the right support if something does go wrong.
-At Travelex, our expert assistance team is here to provide financial support and medical assistance to our customers who run into trouble during their travels to Mexico from the U.S.
+At Travelex, our assistance provider can offer financial support and medical assistance to our customers who run into trouble during their travels to Mexico from the U.S.

 REAL-LIFE TRAVEL STORIES